amitxv/PC-Tuning/docs/physical-setup.md

 - Unplug unnecessary devices such as device chargers

 - Plug your mouse and keyboard into the first two ports on your first USB controller.
 This can be determined in [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) with trial and error.
-Use the motherboard ports and avoid companion ports (indicated in the right section of the program)
+Use the motherboard ports and avoid companion ports (indicated in the right section of the program) as the data has to go through a hub

     - Ryzen systems have a USB port that is directly connected to the CPU which can be identified through the motherboard manual